Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

 Else, the class should be extended.

 The associated [Alto] file, an OCR format, can be ingested too as text.
-The plugin [OcrElementSet] should be installed first to create fields for it, because texts are saved at file level.
+The plugin [Ocr Element Set] should be installed first to create fields for it, because texts are saved at file level.
 Else, a hook can be used to import data somewhere else.

-The plugin [OcrElementSet] saves ocr about each image at file level, so the option "File Metadata" should be set.
+The plugin [Ocr Element Set] saves ocr about each image at file level, so the option "File Metadata" should be set.

 Two extra parameters can be managed: